tomortonbew-personal/interview-coach-skill/references/commands/mock.md

 **Recommended next**: `[command]` — [reason based on the debrief findings, e.g., weakest dimension drill or story improvement]. **Alternatives**: `mock [same format]`, `practice [specific drill]`, `practice technical`, `analyze`
 ```

+### Level 5 Additions

+At Directness Level 5, add the following to the mock debrief:

+1. **Expanded Interviewer Inner Monologue**: Include the most uncomfortable truths — moments where the interviewer wrote you off, where they considered ending the interview early, where your answer actively hurt your chances.
+Don't soften.
+"After Q3, I stopped listening for Strong Hire signals.
+I was now evaluating whether you were a Hire or a No Hire.
+That's a hard shift to come back from."

+2. **Holistic Challenge (after debrief)**: Run Challenge Protocol Lenses 1-2 against the full mock performance:
+   - **Assumption Audit**: What assumptions did the candidate bring into this mock that the performance contradicts?
+"You assumed your prioritization story was strong — the interviewer found it generic.
+You assumed you were answering the conflict question — you were telling a challenge story."
+Name every assumption the data disproves.
+   - **Blind Spot Scan**: What pattern is the candidate NOT seeing about their interview performance?
+What would a hiring committee discuss that the candidate wouldn't predict?
+"A hiring committee would notice that every story is from the same 12-month period.
+They'd ask: 'What has this person done in the last 2 years?'"

+3. **Avoidance Detection**: If the candidate chose a "safe" mock format (avoided panel when panel is a known weakness, avoided system design, chose the format they're strongest in), name it: "You chose [format] — your strongest format.
+Your weakest is [X] based on your practice scores.
+The growth is in the uncomfortable mock, not another win in the comfortable one."

 ### Coaching State Integration